-- (a) An adequate set of safety provisions, including both equipment and organizational provisions; - (b) The robustness of these safety provisions (e.g. adequate margins, adequate reliability, qualification for the operational conditions); - (c) The independence between the stated equipment safety provisions (i.e. an adequate combination of redundancy, physical separation, diversity and functional independence). - 4.37 Deterministic analyses of severe accidents should be performed using a realistic approach (see Option 4 in table 1 of SSG-2 (Rev. 1) [9]), to the extent practicable.
+- (a) An adequate set of safety provisions, including both equipment and organizational provisions; - (b) The robustness of these safety provisions (e.g. adequate margins, adequate reliability, qualification for the operational conditions); - (c) The independence between these stated equipment safety provisions (i.e. an adequate combination of redundancy, physical separation, diversity and functional independence).

+4.37 Deterministic analyses of severe accidents should be performed using a realistic approach (see Option 4 in table 1 of SSG-2 (Rev. 1) [9]), to the extent practicable.
 Because explicit quantification of uncertainties might be impractical owing to the complexity of the phenomena and insufficient experimental data, sensitivity analyses should be performed to demonstrate the robustness of the results and to support the conclusions of the analyses.
-Sensitivity studies could also be used to confirm the adequacy and representativeness of the selected severe accidents considered for the bounding analysis. - 4.38 When probabilistic arguments are used to support a claim that a particular plant event sequence has been practically eliminated, it should be ensured that the cumulative contribution of all the different event sequences considered does not exceed the target frequency for early radioactive releases or large radioactive releases, if such a target has been claimed by the designer or operating organization in the safety assessment of the plant or has been established by the regulatory body. - 4.39 The validity of any probabilistic models used should be confirmed for the intended application.
-Assumptions made in support of this check should be well justified and validated. - 4.40 The limitations of uncertainties associated with the models used in demonstration of practical elimination should be identified, taking into account that limitations of probabilistic safety assessment studies are associated with the probabilistic modelling, as well as the supporting deterministic best-estimate studies. - 4.41 If the plant event sequence to be practically eliminated is the result of a single initiating event, such as the failure of a large pressure-retaining component21 in normal operation, the demonstration of practical elimination should rely on the substantiation that a high level of quality is achieved at all stages of the lifetime of the component, i.e. its design, manufacture, implementation, commissioning and operation (including periodic testing and in-service surveillance, if any) so as to prevent the occurrence and propagation of any defect liable to cause the failure of the component.
-Hence, both the occurrence of the single initiating event (e.g. failure of a large pressure-retaining component) and the consequential event (i.e. uncontrolled reactivity accident) should be considered for practical elimination. - 4.42 If the event sequence to be practically eliminated is the result of an event sequence in which the confinement function is degraded before core melt occurs, then it should be demonstrated, with a high degree of confidence, that core melt will be prevented.
-This means that, at least, the usual levels of defence in depth should be implemented (i.e. for anticipated operational occurrences, design basis accidents and design extension conditions without significant fuel degradation) with enhancements, as necessary, to prevent design extension conditions with core melt.
+Sensitivity studies could also be used to confirm the adequacy and representativeness of the selected severe accidents considered for the bounding analysis.

+4.38 WhenIf probabilistic arguments are used to support a claim that a particular plant event sequence has been practically eliminated, it should be ensured that the cumulative contribution of all the different event sequences considered does not exceed the target frequency for early radioactive releases or large radioactive releases, if such a target has been claimed by the designer or operating organization in the safety assessment of the plant or has been established by the regulatory body.

+4.39 The validity of any probabilistic models used should be confirmed for the intended applicationchecked against the event sequence at hand.
+Assumptions made in support of this check should be well justified and validated.

+4.40 The limitations of and-uncertainties associated with the models used in demonstration of practical elimination should be identified, taking into account that limitations of probabilistic safety assessment studies are associated with the probabilistic modelling, as well as the supporting deterministic best-estimate studies.

+4.41 If the plant event sequence to be practically eliminated is the result of a single initiating event, such as the failure of a large pressure-retaining component21 in normal operation, the demonstration of practical elimination should rely on the substantiation that a high level of quality is achieved at all stages of the lifetime of the component, i.e. its design, manufacture, implementation, commissioning and operation (including periodic testing and in-service surveillance, if any) so as to prevent the occurrence and propagation of any defect liable to cause the failure of the component.
+Hence, both the occurrence of the single initiating event (e.g. failure of a large pressure-retaining component) and the consequential event (i.e. uncontrolled reactivity accident) should be considered for practical elimination.